hashicorp/terraform-provider-archive/website/docs/d/archive_file.html.markdown

 * `output_sha` - The SHA1 checksum of output archive file.

+* `output_sha256` - The hex-encoded SHA256 checksum of output archive file.

 * `output_base64sha256` - The base64-encoded SHA256 checksum of output archive file.

 * `output_md5` - The MD5 checksum of output archive file.